larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

-"if some example of successful change could somehow be achieved quickly, it might be possible to use that to set other changes in motion" Celebrate every incremental victory.
+"if some example of successful change could somehow be achieved quickly, it might be possible to use that to set other changes in motion" - Celebrate every incremental victory!

 Miracle Scale - 10 is the miracle.
 But what are the small milestones that are attainable and visible on the way to the eventual